Scifabric/app-flickrperson/doc/flickrperson.rst

 In order to present the tasks to the user, you will only need an HTML template within PyBossa and a Javascript or any other script language that you want to use.
-In this case, Flickr Person uses a basic HTML skeleton and a simple Javascript library (based on jQuery) to present the tasks to the users (only anonymous users for the moment) and save the answers.
+In this case, Flickr Person uses a basic HTML skeleton and a simple Javascript library (based on jQuery) to present the tasks to the users and save the answers (if a user has signed in, his userid will be saved with the answer).

 1. The HTML Skeleton
 --------------------